Vardkin/Porto/README.md

 Porto is designed to scale with you!
 While most companies shift from Monolithic to Micro-Services *(and most recently Serverless)* as they scale up.
 Porto offers the flexibility to deflate your Monolithic into Micro-Services (or SOA) at any time with the least effort possible.

-In Porto terms a Monolithic is equal to one cargo ship of Containers, while Micro Services is equal to multiple cargo ships of Containers. *(Disregarding their sizes).*
+In Porto terms, a Monolithic is equal to one cargo ship of Containers, while Micro Services are equal to multiple cargo ships of Containers. *(Disregarding their sizes).*

 Porto offers the flexibility to start small with a single well organized Monolithic service and grow whenever you need, by extracting containers into multiple services as your team grows.

-This is possible becuase Porto organizes your code into Containers, which are grouped into isolated Sections.
-A section can be later extracted out with all it's related containers to be depolyed separatly as you scale.
+This is possible because Porto organizes your code into Containers, which are grouped into isolated Sections.
+A section can be later extracted out with all of its related containers to be deployed separately as you scale.

 As you can imagine operating two or more ships in the sea rather than a single one, will increase the cost of maintenance (two repositories, two CI pipelines,...) but also gives you flexibility, where each ship can run at different speed and direction.
-This technially translates to each service scaling differently based on the traffic it expect.
+This technically translates to each service scaling differently based on the traffic it expects.

-How Sections "Services" communicate together is completely up to the developers, even though Porto recomands using Events and/or Commands.
+How Sections "Services" communicate together is completely up to the developers, even though Porto recommends using Events and/or Commands.

 <br>